SoftwareAG/c8y-docs/content/edge/installation-bundle/accessing-platform.md

 	* **Functional** - Used to track site usage and to process personal data to measure and improve usability and performance.
 Functional cookies must be actively enabled.
 * Click **See also our Privacy Notice** to open the [{{< company-sag >}} privacy statement]({{< link-sag-privacy-statement >}}) with details on the {{< company-sag >}} privacy policy.

 {{< c8y-admon-info >}}
 If you have enabled functional cookies you can opt-out from the product experience tracking later on via the **User settings** dialog, see [User options and settings](/users-guide/getting-started/#user-settings).
 {{< /c8y-admon-info >}}

 Select the **Remember me** checkbox if you want the browser to remember your credentials, so that you do not have to enter them again when opening the application the next time.
-This is especially convenient if you frequently switch between {{< product-c8y-iot >}} applications, as the {{< product-c8y-iot >}} platform will request you to authenticate each time when starting an application.
+This is especially convenient if you frequently switch between {{< product-c8y-iot >}} applications, as the Edge appliance requests you to authenticate each time when starting an application.
 You can make the browser "forget" your credentials by explicitly logging out.

-Finally, click **Login** to enter the {{< product-c8y-iot >}} platform.
+Finally, click **Login** to enter the Edge appliance.
 Initially, you will be taken to the [Cockpit](/users-guide/cockpit) application (if not configured differently).

 ![image alt text](/images/users-guide/cockpit/cockpit-home-screen.png)